dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 Dockerfile, because most of that you can easily find on the official Docker website.

-However, to get some idea how Dockerfile works we still need to give you some basic understanding of it.
+However, to get some idea how Docker works we still need to give you some basic understanding of it.

 We have already mentioned that Dockerfile allows you to build Docker images.